 After being designated as a Biosphere Reserve by UNESCO in 1976 for its geological, biological, paleontological, and archaeological values.

 Today, visitors can explore the park’s incredible geological features with the help of trails and shuttle buses.
 Park rangers also provide lectures and presentations during the summertime to explain more about these fascinating landmarks.

 17. Alcatraz Island, San Francisco California

 Alcatraz was where the worst of the worst were sent and was deemed impossible to escape from.
-This proved to be false when 3 inmates staged an ingenious escape in 1962, never to be seen again.
+This proved false when three inmates staged an ingenious escape in 1962, never to be seen again.

-The island, which has been designated a National Historic Landmark since 1987, includes several structures such as a lighthouse, military fortifications, federal court buildings, and more.
+The island, designated a National Historic Landmark in 1987, includes several structures such as a lighthouse, military fortifications, federal court buildings, and more.

-Today, it is open for tourists to explore offering guided tours of the old prison.
-It is also a popular venue for live theater, music, and comedy performances, such as Eddie Izzard’s famous Dress To Kill performance.
+Today, it is open for tourists to explore, offering guided tours of the old prison.
+It is also popular for live theater, music, and comedy performances, such as Eddie Izzard’s famous Dress To Kill performance.